Charles Colson: Interest in prison reform

 Born Again, Colson's personal memoir reflecting on his religious conversion and prison term, was made into a 1978 dramatic film starring Dean Jones as Colson, Anne Francis as his wife Patty, and Harold Hughes as himself.
 Actor Kevin Dunn portrayed Colson in the 1995 movie Nixon.

-During his time in prison, Colson had become increasingly aware of what he saw as injustices done to prisoners and incarcerates and shortcomings in their rehabilitation; he also had the opportunity, during a three-day furlough to attend his father's funeral, to pour over his father's papers and discover the two shared an interest in prison reform.
+While in prison, Colson had become increasingly aware of what he saw as injustices done to prisoners and incarcerates and shortcomings in their rehabilitation; he also had the opportunity, during a three-day furlough to attend his father's funeral, to pore over his father's papers and discover the two shared an interest in prison reform.
 He became convinced that he was being called by God to develop a ministry to prisoners with an emphasis in promoting changes in the justice system.